UFRGS-CAROL/carol-fi/README.md

 # carol-fi

+CAROL-FI CUDA is an cuda-gdb based fault injector.
-CAROL-FI GDB Fault Injector should work on any recent machine with gdb.
+CAROL-FI GDB Fault Injector should work on any recent machine with cuda-gdb.

 # Requeriments